top of page

 Who am I!
 My story of becoming an Astrologer.

-How I went from being a statistical expert predicting corporate sales using data-models to learning the most ancient life predicting subject that is Astrology.
+How an IIT grad went from being a statistical expert predicting from data-models to learning the most ancient life predicting subject that is Astrology.

 I never wanted to become an astrologer.